-Rublev Colours Mounting Adhesive is a professional quality adhesive that is water soluble so it can be thinned with water to extend drying time if desired.
+Rublev Colours Mounting Adhesive is a professional quality adhesive that is waterborne so it can be thinned with water to extend drying time if desired.
 It dries to a water insoluble, strong and flexible film that is ideal for adhering and mounting canvas and paper to wood (i.e., hardboard, fiberboard, solid wood, etc.) and metal (i.e., aluminum composite material or ACM).

 Rublev Colours Mounting Adhesive is made of a VAE copolymer that has properties suitable for conservation use.
 It does not contain any formaldehyde, it has good dry tack, clear film clarity when dry and is non-crosslinking.
-Mounting Adhesive is solvent-free, and was specially formulated for preservation of materials, so it is buffered to remain neutral pH, will not become brittle and does not yellow with age.
+Mounting Adhesive is solvent-free, and was specially formulated for preservation of materials, so it is buffered to retain neutral pH, will not become brittle and does not yellow with age.